Skip to content

 logger.warning(f"Did not find DOI for title={title}")

-get_doi_from_ssid(ssid: str, max_retries: int = 10) -> Optional[str]
+get_doi_from_ssid(ssid: str, max_retries: int = 10) -> Optional[str] async

 Given a Semantic Scholar paper ID, returns the corresponding DOI if available.